Key Takeaways

 1. New Building Construction

-If you are building a new structure, you can add passive cooling architecture techniques in the early design process.
+If you are building a new structure, you can incorporate passive cooling techniques into the early design process.

-The building materials of your home, such as those that prevent heat gain like concrete or bricks, can also be decided in this stage.
-You can also add design elements like chimneys to release hot air from your home.
+The building materials for your home, such as those that prevent heat gain, like concrete or bricks, can also be decided at this stage.
+You can also add design elements, such as chimneys, to vent hot air from your home.

 2. Renovating Your Existing Homes